DivineSamOfficial/InsightFlow-Secure-Data-Transformation-Visualization/README.md

 ## Scheduling & Automation

 The ETL pipeline is scheduled to run daily using MAGE AI's built-in scheduling and triggering features.
 This automation ensures that the data is always up-to-date, with transformations and load operations executed at regular intervals without manual intervention.

-## Usage

-1. **Run the ETL Process:**
-   - Ingest, transform, and load the data.

-2. **Access Visualizations:**
-   - Open Tableau and connect to MongoDB.
-   - Explore the dashboards to gain insights from the transformed user data.

-## Future Enhancements

-- **Extended Data Security:**
-  - Integrate more advanced encryption methods and user access controls.

-- **Scalable Deployment:**
-  - Deploy the pipeline on cloud infrastructure for handling larger datasets.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an issue for any suggestions or improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-This README now includes details about the scheduling aspect using MAGE AI, making it comprehensive and suitable for showcasing your project on GitHub.